burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 I think there is one more thing to add about `notify`.
 3rd parameter in function call is responsible for number of waiting agents to notify.
 If you want to notify them all then just set value to `+Infinity` or leave it empty (defaults to `+Infinity`).

-There is one more function in Atomics called [Atomics.isLockFree(size)](http://www.ecma-international.org/ecma-262/#sec-atomics.islockfree) but we're not going ot cover it here.
+There is one more function in Atomics called [Atomics.isLockFree(size)](http://www.ecma-international.org/ecma-262/#sec-atomics.islockfree) but we're not going to cover it here.

 ### What about strings?